Malvin0902/kambing-ku/README.md

 6. Pilih nilai default untuk `user` ketika diminta saat migrasi:
     ```bash
-    It is impossible to add a non-nullable field 'user' to product without specifying a default.
+    It is impossible to add a non-nullable field 'user' to kambing without specifying a default.
     Please select a fix:
     1) Provide a one-off default now (will be set on all existing rows with a null value for this column)
     2) Quit and manually define a default value in models.py.